Palm Beach County coronavirus death toll rises by 9; state passes 2,800

 An infant has tested positive in every South Florida county.

-More than half of the deaths, 1,433, are residents and staff of long-term care, including 162 in Palm Beach County in data through Tuesday.
+More than half of the deaths, 1,454, are residents and staff of long-term care, including 167 in Palm Beach County.

 National data

-The most new deaths was California with 96 for seventh place followed by No. 5 Illinois with 94.
-First-place New York was third 87 new deaths after reporting 799 deaths in one day in April for first place.
-The others were No. 3 Massachusetts with 55, No. 4 Pennsylvania with 67, No. 6 Michigan with 31, No. 8 Connecticut with 13, No. 9 Louisiana with 13.
+Tied for the most additional deaths at 98 were New Jersey, which is second in total fatalities, and No. 7 California.
+And next at 77 were No. 5 Illinois and No. 1 New York, which reported 799 deaths in one day in April.
+The others were No. 3 Massachusetts with 46, No. 4 Pennsylvania with 75, No. 6 Michigan with 12, No. 8 Connecticut with 23, No. 9 Louisiana with 12.

 One week ago Wednesday in the United States, there were 109,373, two weeks ago there were 102,388 deaths, three weeks ago there were 95,155, four weeks ago 85,744, five weeks ago 74,981, six weeks ago 61,812, seven weeks ago 48,014, eight weeks ago 32,794, nine weeks ago 17,731,10 weeks ago 6,407, 11 weeks ago 1,261, 12 weeks ago 171, 13 weeks ago 38, 11 weeks ago 11, 15 weeks ago 0.